NithinKalidas/Appian/Process Model.md

 Get data of active process instances through report and using setexternalpv we can modify the process variable value and we can restart the process instance using (NR)

 ## 29. Usage of Lane in PM?
+For Eas readability to separate between User input task and system acted task

 ## 30. How will you deploy a scheduler PM?
+Create an Environment constant and Set up as False and handle in XOR Gate and after deployment change the environmental constant to true

 ## 31. What is quick task?
 How to query the data in PM, when quick task is enabled? where is quick task used?
 It is an on-demand Task, which does not appear in task tab and only performed when activity is chained.